 Thou canst not then be false to any man.”

 -Polonius (from Shakespeare’s Hamlet)

-Counseling in many ways is a path towards being true to thy own self.
+Counseling, in many ways, is a path toward being true to thy own self.
 How?
 If I know my story, my wounds, my values then doesn’t it follow that I am on the road to being my authentic self?
 How does this benefit us?
 Well, Polonius answers: what follows is being true to others.